nikoskarako/Legal_RAG/README.md

 improving answer relevancy (p<1e-6) and reaching the best context relevance of any system.

-<sub>Note: `results/ragas_scores_hybrid.json` carries a stale `"count": 117` field left
-over from `merge_hybrid_item.py`, which recomputes averages but not that field.
-The file holds 118 scored items with no missing values, and every number above is over n=118.</sub>

 ---

 ## How the pipeline fits together